yugabyte/yugabyte-db/docs/content/latest/admin/yb-ts-cli.md

 - *host*:*port*: The *host* and *port* of the tablet server.
 Default is `localhost:7100`.
 - *tablet_id*: The identifier (ID) for the tablet.
-- *reason-string*: Text string noting why the tablet was deleted.
+- *reason-string*: Text string providing useful information on why the tablet was deleted.

 ##### dump_tablet